pulp-platform/pulpino/fpga/README.md

 7. You should now be able to login to the ZYNQ and have a fully working Linux running on it.

+8. To be able to login to Linux via ssh, you have to make sure that Linux is able to access the local network.
+By default it will try to get an IP address via dhcp.
+You can check with `ifconfig` and friends if your device has gotten an IP address and use it to connect to it via a host.

 The boot.bin and rootfs.tar files can be found under the folder sw/sd_image.